 A review of Wang Dulu's final completed wuxia novel, The Vajra Jade Sword (《金剛玉寶劍》).
 The name actually is a misnomer; the actual Buddhist term should be Vajra King.
 Wang Dulu misquotes the reference.

-First, I confirm that Wang Dulu is an ethnic Han Chinese adopted by the Bannermen, not ethnic Manchu. (王氏當屬編入滿洲鑲黃旗的“漢姓人”...滿人把他們視為同族。) In other words, his ancestors are a bit like Cao Xueqin's.
+First, I confirm that Wang Dulu is an ethnic Han Chinese adopted by the Bannermen, not ethnic Manchu. (王氏當屬編入滿洲鑲黃旗的“漢姓人”...滿人把他們視為同族。) In other words, his ancestors were like Cao Xueqin's.

 Reading this novel, one gets a feeling of deja vu.
-Similar characters as Wu Qinglian (吳卿憐）and Gu Hua'er (顧畫兒) have already been delineated in past Wang Dulu novels—one, the pitiful concubine of a corrupt official; the other, a powerful female xia character who falls for the main protagonist.
-My feeling is that Vajra Jade Sword isn't the best Wang Dulu has to offer.
+Similar characters like Wu Qinglian (吳卿憐）and Gu Hua'er (顧畫兒) have already been delineated in past Wang Dulu novels—one, the pitiful concubine of a corrupt official; the other, a powerful female xia character who falls for the protagonist.
+My feeling is that Vajra Jade Sword isn't the best Wang Dulu.

-The plot concerns the assassination attempts on a historical figure, corrupt Qing official Heshen (和紳).
+The plot concerns the assassination attempts on a historical figure, the corrupt Qing official Heshen (和紳).
 This favorite of the Qianlong Emperor was so corrupt that his amassed wealth at his death was more than 40 times that of Louis XIV's, France's wealthiest king.
-But the chief problem with the novel is that it is too slow-moving.
-Two assassination attempts and their aftermaths took almost 16 chapters to recount.
-Also, the protagonist, Wu Hongchao (伍宏超), is also somewhat wishy-washy about love matters.
+But the chief problem with the novel is that it is too slow.
+Two assassination attempts and their aftermaths took 16 chapters to recount.
+Also, the protagonist, Wu Hongchao (伍宏超), is somewhat wishy-washy about love.

 I think Wang Dulu did not plan the novel carefully before he wrote it.
-The writing is more verbose than it needs to be and the entire story is, though not boring, rather generic.
+The writing is more verbose than it needs to be.
+The entire story is, though not boring, quite generic.
 Almost like WDL on auto-pilot.
-Maybe the ending of the Civil War was playing on his mind.
+Maybe the end of the Civil War was playing on his mind.
 (The novel was finished in February 1949).

-It's not a very long novel but seems one-third longer than it needs to be.
-Wang Dulu would not complete another wuxia novel after this.
-He became a school teacher after the Communists gained power.
+It's not a long novel but seems one-third longer than it needs to be.
+Wang Dulu would not complete another wuxia novel.
+He became a schoolteacher after the Communist takeover.

-On the other hand, Vajra Jade Sword has probably the happiest ending of many WDL novels.
+On the other hand, Vajra Jade Sword has probably the happiest ending of WDL novels.